astrowp/docs/install-wordpress.md

 (you can leave the URL variable empty for now; this is the URL for your deployed site (e.g. https://astrowp.com), if you don't know what your deployed site's URL will be yet, then the URL for this variable can be added in later.)

 and then **Commit** the changes.

+That's it!
+Your WordPress site is now connected to Astro.